elementary/docs/apis/actions.md

 [...]
 ```

-elementary OS ships will a large set of system icons that you can use in your app for actions, status, and more.
+elementary OS ships with a large set of system icons that you can use in your app for actions, status, and more.
 You can easily browse the full set using the app [LookBook](http://appcenter.elementary.io/com.github.danrabbit.lookbook/), available in AppCenter.

 If you compile your app, you can see that it now has a custom HeaderBar with a big red icon in it.
 But when you click on it, nothing happens.